arhat-dev/meeting-minutes-bot/docs/generator/README.md

 # Generator

-A `generator` generates text content from chat messages
+A `generator` is a component to generate text content from chat messages